-Upon arrival in Cairns, you are met and transferred to your hotel.
-Refresh from your travels and prepare for the exciting journey to come.
+Arrive in Cairns, where you are met and transferred to your hotel.
+Refresh from your travels and prepare for the exciting journey ahead.
 This evening, enjoy a welcome dinner served at the hotel.

 Port Moresby, Papua New Guinea | Island Gateway

 After breakfast, transfer to the airport for your flight to Papua New Guinea, an island chain of undisturbed indigenous tribes and sweeping natural beauty.
-Arrive in Port Moresby, a capital of sprawling suburbs scattered throughout the hills.
-Begin your exploration of Papua New Guinea’s distinctive island cultures at the National Museum, home to a fine collection of local artifacts.
-Transfer to your accommodations nestled in a lush botanical garden.
+Arrive in Port Moresby and visit the Port Moresby Nature Park, where you are introduced to the nation’s distinctive cultures and rare wildlife.
+The park is home to over 350 native animals, including tree kangaroos.
+Transfer to your hotel nestled in a lush botanical garden.

 Tari | Lush Canopy of the Southern Highlands

-Board your charter flight to Tari, soaring over the dramatic limestone escarpments of the Ambua and Sepik regions.
+This morning, board you flight to Tari, soaring over dramatic highland peaks.
 Upon arrival, transfer to your secluded lodge perched at 7,000 feet in Papua New Guinea’s spectacular Southern Highlands.
-In the afternoon, set out on a guided nature walk through the alpine forest, keeping an eye out for the exotic birds of paradise.
-A favorite destination of birders, Ambua’s rainforests have starred in many wildlife documentaries.
+In the afternoon, set out on a guided nature walk through the lush forest, keeping an eye out for exotic birds of paradise.
+A favorite destination of birders, the rainforests surrounding the lodge have starred in many wildlife documentaries.
 A staggering 217 species of exotic birds have been recorded here, including 13 different species of birds of paradise.
-Stroll among a plethora of orchids, rhododendrons, vine bridges, mountain streams and secluded waterfalls, logging your exotic sightings as your expert guide shares insights perfect for novices and seasoned birders alike.
+Stroll among a serene oasis of orchids, rhododendrons, vine bridges, mountain streams and secluded waterfalls, logging your exotic sightings as your expert guide shares insights perfect for novices and seasoned birders alike.

 Tari | Ancestral Legacy of the Huli Wigmen

-Embark on two days of cultural touring among the tribes of the Tari.
-In contrast to the Sepik people whose art is manifested in ceremonial and decorative carvings, the Highland people of Tari employ body decoration and face painting, as well as the wearing of decorative wigs, flowers and moss.
-The Huli Wigmen are widely regarded as one of the most immediately recognizable of Papua New Guinea’s indigenous peoples.
-Experience the Huli Wigmen’s captivating dances, dazzling displays fashioned after the mating rituals of the birds of paradise.
-Take in the magic of the scene, absorbing an indelible impression of the vibrant tribal traditions so carefully preserved for generations.
+Embark on another day of exploration revealing the culture of the highland people.
+Widely regarded as one of the most recognizable of Papua New Guinea’s indigenous peoples, the Huli Wigmen captivate with traditional dances fashioned after the mating rituals of birds of paradise.
+Take in the magic of the scene, absorbing an indelible impression of the vibrant tribal traditions the Huli Wigmen have so carefully preserved for generations.